nvivie/blog/_posts/2014-11-13-Outdated-Browsers.md

 ---

 ### Why do people still use such outdated browsers?
 Is it always their fault?
 How should they be handled?
- There are too many reasons and there is more than one perspective to look at the problem.
+ There are too many reasons and there is more than one way to look at the problem.
  First of all, for personal use, not everyone cares about upgrade their browser to the latest version until they have to.
 Everyone has a different comfort and passion level with technology.
 If something just works fine for someone, or they know how to use it, they are more likely to stick with it and they won't even know what they are missing by using the old browsers.
 If you are not a tech savvy, you probably won't see the benefits of switching from IE to Chrome.
 Moreover, with the older audiences like my grandparents and my parents, it takes a lot of effort for them to try some new technology thing.
 When things get changed, they get really confused and it's hard for them to get use to the changes.

   If it's enterprise, like a big company, employees have to use the old browsers because they have to.
 Now we see the problem is: Licensing for all those machines, and secondly, all the software they have written is designed to work for that specific browser, so upgrading means starting all the development work again for all their programs.
 It will cost money for the company and it will have a hard transition and frustration for employees trying to learn and use comfortably the new software.
 Moreover, big companies are slow to change, that has always been true.